 We also adhere to a combined-integrative model, as delineated by the Council of Directors of Combined-Integrated Doctoral Programs in Psychology.
 The disciplines of school psychology and clinical psychology are integrated throughout the coursework.
 Concurrently, the program provides students with a pedagogical orientation that is eclectic in both theory and practice.
-Faculty members are trained in psychodynamic, cognitive-behavioral and family systems approaches for working with children, adolescents (0-18) and young adults, and students are taught to work with all these approaches.
-Students are also taught to respect the value of each approach and to integrate theory and practice across the three orientations.
+Faculty members are experts in applying and researching psychodynamic, cognitive-behavioral and family orientations to working with children, adolescents (0-18) and young adults Students are taught to respect the value of each approach and to integrate theory and practice across these orientations.
 It is understood that eclecticism also has a hierarchical structure to it.
 We recognize that a value of this type of program is the high regard for each orientation, in its own right, that permits students to integrate an approach that is truly their own, but one that is also respectful of empirically supported treatments from all orientations.
 This program is accredited by the American Psychological Association as a Combined Clinical-School Psychology Program.
-It was accredited in 2010 for a maximum seven-year period and will be site visited again in 2017.
+It was accredited in 2017 for a maximum ten-year period and will be site visited in 2027.
 The Program is also approved by the National Association of School Psychologists.
-Students are eligible to sit for the NYS Licensing Examination upon graduation.
+Students are eligible to sit for the NYS Licensing Examination upon graduation